peteroupc/peteroupc.github.io/bernoulli.md

 <a id=ln__c____lambda____c____lambda></a>
 #### ln(_c_+_&lambda;_)/(_c_+_&lambda;_)

+In this algorithm:

+- _c_ is a rational number and is 1 or greater.
-In this algorithm, _c_ must be an integer 1 or greater, and _&lambda;_ is the unknown heads probability of a coin.
+- _&lambda;_ is the unknown heads probability of a coin.

+The algorithm follows.

 1. Run the algorithm for **_d_ / (_c_ + _&lambda;_)**, with _d_=1 and _c_=_c_, repeatedly, until the run returns 1, then set _g_ to the number of runs that returned 0 this way.
 2. If _g_ is 0, return 0.
 Otherwise, return a number that is 1 with probability 1/_g_ or 0 otherwise.